How to Get Permanent Residency in Japan: The Total Guide

 • Evidence to support your point calculation score (photocopy of degrees, JLPT certificate, etc.)

-Some immigration experts recommend including a photocopy of your national health insurance card, letters of recommendation from upstanding citizens, and other additional material documenting your contributions to Japan and proof of good character.
+Some other Japan permanent residency application documents includes a photocopy of your national health insurance card, letters of recommendation from upstanding citizens, and other additional material documenting your contributions to Japan and proof of good character as recommended by other immigration experts.

 Stop struggling with your Japanese mail